-Google's Chrome announced in July 2019 an incoming change in the cookie labelling to improve some aspects of privacy and security.
-Following those announcements on 4th February 2020, Chrome started rolling out a new security feature that will require third-party cookies being labelled with "SameSite=None" and "Secure", making it mandatory to ensure those cookies are read via HTTPs.
+Chrome announced in May 2019 a change in cookie labelling to improve some aspects of privacy and security.
+In February 2020 Chrome started rolling out a new security feature that required third-party cookies to be labelled with "SameSite=None" and "Secure".
+When the SameSite=None attribute is present, an additional Secure attribute must be used so cross-site cookies can only be accessed over HTTPS connections.